 Wear Installer 2 phone app says ‘Watch APK not found’ or similar: this message means that the phone app you are trying to install to your watch has not been built by the developer to include a watch component.
 You may be able to install the phone apk to your watch, but keep in mind that there may be issues with the display because of the small screen size.

 Wear Installer 2 shows ‘could not connect to watch’: this message means that the phone and watch have been unable to connect over wifi.
-Re-check that you have correctly entered the watch’s ip address in the Wear Installer 2 phone app.
+Re-check that you have correctly followed the instructions above.
 Check that your phone has wifi turned on (the watch’s wifi will have been turned on when you set ADB debugging).
 Check that both phone and watch are reasonably close to your wifi router – note that the watch has a small aerial so it cannot connect to wifi over longer distances.

 ‘Connection failed’ message persists despite above checks: it can happen that your phone connects to a 5Ghz wifi network while your watch connects to a 2.4Ghz network.
 With most wifi routers this is not a problem, and Wear Installer 2 can still make a wifi connection between phone and watch.
 However some people have reported that temporarily turning off the 5Ghz band on their router forces phone and watch to connect to the 2.4Ghz network – and this resolves the ‘connection failed’ message that Wear Installer 2 reports.